 Beck looked at her and sighed.
 "It was Cat's choice."

-"She hardly watched any of it; she was too busy snuggling up with Robbie."
+"She hardly watched any of it; she was too busy snuggling up to Robbie."

 He laughed, wrapping his arm around her waist.
 "Leave them to it, they're happy.
 Something Cat hasn't been in a long time."